zeljkofilipin/filipin.eu/_posts/2017-03-03-selenium-scratch.md

 driver.quit(); // close Firefox
 ```

+The basics are:
-The basics are opening and closing a browser, finding an element and interacting with it (clicking, entering text...) and checking the results, for example page title.
+- opening and closing a browser,
+- finding an element and interacting with it (clicking, entering text...),
+- checking the results (page title...).

 # Selenium + Scratch = ❤️